How to install Ticket-Based IT Experience application to ServiceNow

 2. A shared secret, which is used to make sure generated feedbacks come from your environment

-3. API-key for two way integration between HappySignals cloud service and your ServiceNow Instance
+3. API-key for two-way integration between the HappySignals cloud service and your ServiceNow Instance

-4. make sure you have requested the Ticket-Based IT Experience application from the ServiceNow store.
-For details on how to do this, see our article on "How to proceed when you want to download our Application from ServiceNow Store?"
+4. Make sure you have requested the Ticket-Based IT Experience application from the ServiceNow store.
+For details on how to do this, see our article on "How to proceed when you want to download our Application from the ServiceNow Store?"

 Installing the application: